 Before you do anything, meander down the “Hill Country Mile” and fall in love with the quaint shops, antique stores, art galleries, historic architecture, and the easy, friendly nature of Boerne residents.
 Named one of the “Top 25 Small Town Main Streets in America” by Country Living, the mile is littered with gems like the veteran-owned Black Rifle Coffee Company, and the Boerne Epicure Gourmet Market.
 History buffs better carve out some time for a visit the Kuhlmann-King Historical House, complete with a historical kitchen and the beautifully built St. Peter The Apostle Catholic Church.
 The whole family will be impressed by the AgriCultural Museum & Arts Center with its antique buggies, chuckwagons, and farm equipment.
-They also have a wood shop, a blacksmith shop, and events like bluegrass jams and handicraft markets.
+They also have a wood shop, a blacksmith shop, and events like bluegrass jams and antique tractor pulls.

 Courtesy of Visit Boerne.